bowmanjd/terminaltalk/slides/slides.md

 - [ohmyposh](https://ohmyposh.dev)

 ---
+layout: image
+image: /starship.svg
+backgroundSize: contain
+---

 ## Custom prompts

 - Every shell comes with its own means of customizing the command prompt
-- I like to use [starship](https://starship.rs/) on bash, zsh, Powershell...
+- I like to use [starship](https://starship.rs/)

 <!-- I deeply respect ohmyzsh and the like, but find my desires are met by using starship everywhere -->

+---
+layout: image-right
+image: /catppuccin.svg
+backgroundSize: contain
 ---

 ## Color themes